8fold/php-shoop/README.md

 ### What's in a name?

-Shoop, as an acronym, points to the insipirations of the library: Swift, Haskell (functional programming and immutability), Object-Oriented (encapsulation, composition, and communication), and Procedural (sequential, logical programming).
+Shoop, as an acronym, points to the insipirations of the library:

+- Swift, Squeak, and Smalltalk;
+- Haskell (functional programming and immutability);
+- Object-Oriented (encapsulation, composition, and communication); and
+- Procedural (sequential, logical programming).

 Shoop, as a word, is akin to "photoshopping" (and sounds nicer than "Foops").